ElizaBuff/Stock-Analysis/README.md

 * Plays with a goal of less than 5,000 have a success rate 20 points higher than plays with a goal between 5,000 and 20,000.

-There are three key difference between the original and refracted code.
+There are three key difference between the original and refractored code.
-1. The refracted code contains three output arrays.
+1. The refractored code contains three output arrays.
       -Dim tickerVolumes(12) As Long
       -Dim tickerStartingPrices(12) As Single
       -Dim tickerEndingPrices(12) As Single
 2. The original code contain a nested loop while the refracted code contains three loops.
     -Original: Loop to initialize the tickerVolumes to zero and nested loop to increase volume over all the rows in the spreadsheet.
     -Refracted: First loop to initializes the tickerVolumes to zero.
 Second loop to increase volume over all the rows in the spreadsheet.
 Third loop to format the spreadsheet.